 RESULTS – Rankings

 After understanding how people felt about requiring immunity/vaccination, the main goal of this survey was to see what preferences people would have regarding social style and comp format.

 The raw bar graphs above give a pretty good indication of how people felt.
-However, I also explored this data with a conjoint analysis to further understand how these preferences interacted.
+However, I also explored this data with a conjoint analysis to understand how these preferences interacted.